 Renewal, Replacement, and Important Dates

-- Confirm annual permit status before March 1 to meet renewal deadlines.
+- Confirm your status before March 1.

 Frequently Asked Questions